torproject/dev/README.md

 1. When starting work on an issue or content, please assign the issue to yourself and move into the `Doing` column on the [Community Portal Project Board](https://gitlab.torproject.org/web/dev/-/boards).
 You can follow the process outlined in ["How to send a merge request or propose a change"](https://gitlab.torproject.org/web/tpo/wikis/Git-flow-and-merge-requests#how-to-send-a-merge-request-or-propose-a-change) to work on your changes.
 2. To view your changes on the website, you can [run lektor locally](https://gitlab.torproject.org/web/tpo/wikis/Compiling-a-local-version-of-the-website)
 3. Once you are happy with your work, push your changes to `develop` branch and move to `needs-review` column on the [Community Portal Project Board](https://gitlab.torproject.org/web/dev/-/boards)
-4. Add a comment to the issue, tagging the reviewer, e.g `@hiro`, with:
+4. Add a comment to the issue, tagging the reviewer, e.g `@kez`, with:
     - Location of page on lektor-staging `develop` branch, e.g https://lektor-staging.torproject.org/dev/develop/
     - Contents file, containing your changes where it would be located on the **reviewer's repo** e.g `https://gitlab.torproject.org/steph/dev/blob/develop/content/onion-services/contents.lr`
     - For the review workflow, please see (Reviewer Workflow)